alex-176/cpp_lib_updates/README.md

 }
 ```
 ### 6. breaking changes
-Sometimes there is no other choice and we have to make a breaking change such as a struct member deletion.
-There is no C++ solution.
-The only way I know - CI/CD should support the simultaneous promotion of several repositories.
+Sometimes, a breaking change — such as deleting a struct member — becomes unavoidable.
+Unfortunately, there's no direct C++ solution for this.
+The only approach I know of is ensuring that your CI/CD pipeline supports the simultaneous promotion of multiple repositories.